Preventing a Child From Becoming an Orphan Changes Everything

 Saigon, 1972.
 Eighteen years into the Vietnam War.

 That’s when it all started for us.
 Vietnam was overwhelmed with children who had been orphaned by the war.
 Don and Marilyn Scott, who were relief workers there, founded a nutrition center to keep as many of these orphans alive as possible.
 At the same time, they asked Pam Larsen, an adoptive parent they knew, to pursue licensing for adoptions in Massachusetts.
-Many of these children had fathers who were American servicemen and the Scotts knew most of these orphans would have a better life in loving families in the US.
+Many of these children had fathers who were American servicemen, and the Scotts knew most of these orphans would have a better life in loving families in the U.S.

-By 1974, our adoption license had been granted and we began placing orphans from Vietnam in the US.
-This all came to an end when Saigon fell, but as there were so many other countries in the world struggling to handle the number of orphans in their care, it just marked the next stage in our development.
+By 1974, our adoption license had been granted and we began placing orphans from Vietnam in the U.S. This all came to an end when Saigon fell, but as there were so many other countries in the world struggling to handle the number of orphans in their care, it just marked the next stage in our development.

-Known as International Adoptions, we soon started building loving families for orphans from South Korea, Colombia and the US.
-We became Wide Horizons For Children in 1991, and soon started adoptions from China.
-After 20 years and having placed more than 2,000 orphaned children in their forever families in the US, one thing was clear.
+Known as International Adoptions, we soon started building loving families for orphans from South Korea, Colombia, and the U.S. We became Wide Horizons For Children in 1991, and soon started adoptions from China.
+After 20 years and having placed more than 2,000 orphaned children in their forever families in the U.S., one thing was clear:

 The experience of being an orphan never disappears fully from a child’s soul.